slimapi/coding-standard/standard.md

 # SlimAPI Coding Standard

+## Multiple Empty Lines
+Multiple consecutive newlines in a file are not allowed.

 ## Strict Types Declaration
 When declaring strict types you should not put whitespace around the opening bracket or before the closing bracket.
   <table>